How can you support the Climate Action Plan?

 In 2017, King Tide flooding was observed in Golden Isles and along Golden Beach Drive.
 Since 2017, the City has installed Tidal Flex Check Valves to curb tidal flooding in these areas.
 In 2018 no flooding was experienced.
-In 2019, King Tides are expected to occur the following dates:
+Based on NOAAA's tide predictions, In 2022, King Tides are expected to occur the following dates:

 - September 8-13

 - October 6-12

 - October 24-30

 - November 23-27

 - Since higher tides are possible on both the new moon and the full moon, additional dates to watch for tidal impacts include August 11-13 and December 23-24.

 Between now and King Tide days, take the time to prepare.
 Get to know your flood hazard and familiarize yourself with your flood insurance policy.
 The City provides property protection consultations including site visits and drainage evaluators.
 Call 954-457-1386 for property protection advice.
 During King Tide events, be careful driving or walking through flood water.
 If you’re expecting to walk through flood water it is best to wear close-toed shoes, as hazards may be hiding where you can’t see them.
 The same is true for driving- do not drive through flooded areas.
 Expect to experience traffic delays due to flooding.
 Do not let children play in or near floodwater, but if they do encourage them to wash their hands.
 Email photos and the location of flooding to the City’s Sustainability & Resiliency Officer and upload them to Broward County’s Document the Floods Crowdsourcing Map.